simplesamlphp/simplesamlphp/docs/simplesamlphp-translation.md

 The translation file is similar to the definition file, but including translation to languages others than English.

-The structure of the file is identical to the definition files, except from the language index, which now is not `en`, but the actual langauge that is translated:
+The structure of the file is identical to the definition files, except from the language index, which now is not `en`, but the actual language that is translated:

     {